SuSonicTH/zli/README.md

 Zig can be installed trough your package manager or just download from [ziglang.org](https://ziglang.org/download/) extract and add the directory to your path.
 For windows users I recomend [git for windows](https://gitforwindows.org/) aka **gitbash** or running under [Windows subsystem for Windows](https://learn.microsoft.com/en-us/windows/wsl/install) aka **WSL**

-I'm using the master branch of zig which is under heavy development and breaking changes are happening often.
+I'm using zig version 0.11.0.
+As zig is under heavy development and breaking changes are happening often it might not compile with the newest zig (master) version.
-Curently I'm on version **zig-0.11.0-dev.4003+c6aa29b6f**.
-You can use `./build.sh --get-zig` to get that specific version as described below (works for linux, gitbash and WSL) which will donwload zig into the subdirectory zig.

 To compile execute `zig build` (or `./zig/zig build` if you are using the local zig installation) The executable will be in ./zig-out/bin/.